 “Human trafficking cases are often complex and multi-dimensional… [Trafficking survivors constitute] a very vulnerable population in desperate need of high-quality legal assistance.”
 American Bar Association

 The 2nd step of the intake process is the assessment of legal needs.
 If assessment eligibility is established, a Legal Coordinator conducts a comprehensive interview to assess the precise nature of the survivor’s legal needs.
-Interview findings are documented, contact information is maintained, and appropriate follow up is encouraged.
+Interview findings are documented, legal research is conducted, and contact information is maintained.
 Referral eligibility is based on the following criteria:

 Trafficking-Related Legal Need